Why do we need a microscope?

 What could be better:

 Check that the unit charges first.
-There were some isolated cases of charging issues but not now.
+There were some isolated cases of charging issues on early models but not really now.

 This final suggestion from Tomlov is the natural progression from the mid range option.
 This basically addresses any shortcomings and also boasts a better specification as most successors do.